This has been a really great week for ma and I am very pleased with the direction everything is heading in.

 On Tuesday, I completed my showreel which I have now uploaded to all the important websites for an actor (Casting Call Pro, Spotlight and YouTube).
-Thanks to Ideastap and HighSix Media, I managed to get the showreel done for free; Ideastap had a competition whereby budding actors without reels could enter, explaining why they needed a reel at this stage in their careers.
-However, only 10 from the 114 applicants were selected and thankfully I was among the 10.
+Thanks to Ideastap and HighSix Media, I managed to get the showreel done for free.
+Basically, Ideastap had a competition whereby budding actors without reels could enter, explaining why they needed a new reel to progress on in their journey.
+Only 10 from the 114 applicants were selected and thankfully I was among the 10.

 I told David that I intended to go to drama school in September 2016.
-His main concern was that I would get a voice agent and would then have to suddenly part ways with them for 3 years while studying, which they obviously wouldn’t be particularly happy about.
-Nevertheless, I was not going to call it a day and end it there because having as much experience as possible prior to enrolling at a drama school would only strengthen my skillset and create a better foundation for when I leave the school.
+His main concern was that I would get a voice agent and would then have to suddenly part ways with them for 3 years while studying, so I’d be less likely to get signed.
+Anyway, I wasn’t going to call it a day and end it there because having as much experience as possible prior to starting drama school would only strengthen my skillset and create a better foundation for when I leave.
 It would also give me a significant competitive edge.